backpropagation64/mle-interview-questions/Company_A_Questions.md

 21. Explain what an Auto Encoder is

 ### Data Structures
-21. What type of ds does python use for dictionaries?
+21. What type of DS does python use for dictionaries?
 22. What are the advantages of using a hash map?
 23. What is the time complexity for searching for a value in array?